Form 8594 Instructions: What You Need to Know

 What is the purpose of Form8594?

 Form8594 helps the IRS know about business sales or purchases.
 It tells them how much money was spent on different things.
-For business owners wondering What type of accountant is best for small business?, understanding Form 8594 requirements is crucial.
-Who is required to file Form8594?
-Both sides in a business deal must file Form8594.
-But usually, the buyer does it.

 Who is required to file Form8594?